Selling your house at a property auction can be a quicker and easier way to sell than going through an estate agent...

 For starters, the costs to enter an auction aren't drastic, meaning you won't be out of pocket for too great a sum.
 (Especially if you go via a referral from us.
 I've negotiated preferential rates with our recommended auction house.
 Click into the quiz above to get started).

 Options if your house doesn't sell at auction

 If it doesn't sell, the auction house will try and tie-up a post-auction sale.

-Failing that, you can try the auction again, or consider selling via an estate agent.
+Failing that, you can try the auction again, go to a cash house-buying company, or consider selling via an estate agent.